spatie/laravel-mailcoach-docs-old/docs/package/handling-feedback/mailgun.md

 title: Mailgun
 ---

-`laravel-mailcoach-mailgun-feedback` can handle bounce feedback coming from Mailgun.
+The `spatie/laravel-mailcoach-mailgun-feedback` package can handle bounce feedback coming from Mailgun.
 All e-mail address that permanently bounce will be unsubscribed from all lists.

 You can install the add-on package via composer: